An Overview of da Vinci Robotic Surgery

 - Quicker return to normal daily activities

-It is important to know that da Vinci Surgery does not place a robot at the controls; your surgeon is controlling every aspect of the surgery with the assistance of the da Vinci robotic platform.
+It is important to know that da Vinci robotic surgery does not place a robot at the controls; your surgeon is controlling every aspect of the surgery with the assistance of the da Vinci robotic platform.
 The da Vinci cannot perform surgery by itself; it is merely another tool the surgeon uses to create the best and most successful surgical experience possible.

-Is Robotic Surgery Safe?
+Is Robotic Surgery Safe for Prostate Removal?

 Actually, minimally invasive robotic procedures performed with the da Vinci System can be considered safer than traditional surgery because it offers multiple, redundant safety features making it the most effective, least invasive surgery possible.
 During the course of an operation, the da Vinci System will perform millions of safety self checks.
 The da Vinci System is so safe and precise that it has been used successfully in tens of thousands of minimally invasive surgeries worldwide.
 The ability to perform robotic surgery has significantly impacted the surgical capabilities of urologists and gynecologists in particular.